-Competency Standard II: To advance physical and intellectual competence toddlersRCII-2: Language and Literacy
+Competency Standard II: To advance physical and intellectual competence

 RCII: In your own words, explain how you would teach the curricular area below.
 Indicate the age group and list the intended goals, materials and process/teaching strategies.
 For each activity, specify how it is developmentally appropriate for that age group.